-European funds falling within programmes under regional responsibility are entered in the Région's primary budget.
+The European funds falling within programmes under regional responsibility are entered in the Région's Budget.
 They are paid by the European Commission at the request of the Région and upon presentation of evidence of the expenditure actually incurred.
-As regards EAFRD, this revenue corresponds to the cumulative amount of funds called for during the financial year by the service and payment agency (Agence de Service et de Paiement (ASP)), based on the expenses disbursed.
-The ASP is the entity appointed to settle the expenses of the European agricultural funds under the common agricultural policy (CAP) and to conduct controls.
+As regards the European EAFRD fund,